ctkelley/MultiPrecisionArrays.jl/README.md

 - OhMyThreads
 - SIAMFANLEquations

 and use LinearAlgebra and SparseArrays from Base.
 I use the Krylov solvers and examples from SIAMFANLEquations.
-FLoops is here because threading with ```OhMyThreads.@tasks``` makes the LU for Float16 run much faster.
+OhMyThreads is here because threading with ```OhMyThreads.@tasks``` makes the LU for Float16 run much faster.
 Once LU for Float16 is in LAPACK/BLAS, I will eliminate that dependency.

 ## Endorsement